Hofstra University School of Law, J.D., with Distinction, 2001

 Bradley R. Aronstam

 Brad specializes in Delaware corporate law and represents clients in a variety of areas, including corporate and commercial litigation in the Delaware Court of Chancery where he began his legal career as a judicial law clerk.
-In addition to his litigation practice, Brad frequently advises directors and special committees on issues of Delaware corporate law, pre-suit litigation demands, and transactional issues.
+In addition to his litigation practice, Brad frequently advises directors and special committees on internal investigations, corporate governance, and transactional issues.

 Following his clerkship, Brad practiced for five years at Weil, Gotshal & Manges LLP in the firm's Securities and Corporate Governance Litigation Group in New York before returning to Delaware and becoming a founding partner of the firm.